 NFA is an initiative of the Office of the Provost designed to launch the careers of new faculty on a positive and productive trajectory by providing a series of professional development, networking and mentoring activities during their first year at USC.
 All first-year full-time faculty members on the USC Columbia campus are eligible to participate.
 NFA is a cohort-based program that begins with workshops held in conjunction with New Faculty Orientation, followed by a series of monthly workshops and gatherings throughout the academic year.

 All NFA sessions will be led by NFA moderators, who are all senior faculty members and administrators.
 Each NFA session will include opportunities for informal networking and conversation.

-Faculty members who participate in six or more (of approximately ten) NFA sessions scheduled during the year will receive a certificate of completion, a letter of commendation from the Provost’s office, and recognition on the Office of the Provost’s Web page.
+Faculty members who participate in six or more (of approximately ten) NFA sessions scheduled during the year will receive a certificate of completion, a letter of commendation from the Provost’s office, and recognition on the Center for Teaching Excellence website.

-Join Vice President for Research Prakash Nagarkatti to learn about research initiatives at the university, opportunities and challenges related to interdisciplinary research, and research resources available to faculty.
-Dr. Nagarkatti's presentation will be followed by an open question-and-answer session.
+Interim Vice President for Research Julius Fridriksson has made new and early-career faculty a top priority since joining the Office of Research.
+In his New Faculty Academy presentation, Fridriksson will deliver an overview of research initiatives at the university, discuss opportunities and challenges related to interdisciplinary research and share information on research resources available to faculty.
+Fridriksson's presentation will be followed by an open question-and-answer session.
 Register

 New Faculty Academy is co-sponsored by the Office of the Provost, the Office of Research, the Center for Teaching Excellence, and the Office of Diversity and Inclusion.